The Succulent Plant Page goes to Families of Succulent Plants goes to

 The large surface tubers support woody, twining stems with heart shaped leaves.
 The flower clusters are on long stalks arising from leaf axils on both young and old woody stems.
 The orange-brown flowers are surrounded by green sepals.

-Native to Burma.
+This succulent plant is native to Burma.
 The powdered root or a decoction is used in North-East India and Nepal to treat stomach ache and as a topical anti-inflammatory agent for e.g. arthritis.

 Photographed in the Temperate House, RBG Kew.